TenofHearts/SR-Agents/README.md

 <p align="center">
   <b>A community resource for studying and evaluating Skill Retrieval Augmentation.</b><br>
   This repository releases SRA-Bench and SR-Agents, providing data, baselines, and evaluation pipelines for research on retrieval-based skill augmentation in LLM agents.<br>
-  ⭐ If you find this resource useful, please star this repo and cite our paper.
+  ⭐ If you find this resource useful, we would be truly grateful if you could star this repo and cite our paper~
 </p>